Colin Allred: Ex-NFL star Congressman bewildered by Jan 6 insurrection's 'rage and mob mentality' - Local News 8

 The scene played out but was off camera.
 It was witnessed by a CNN producer.

-Rep. Andy Harris, a Republican from Maryland and Allred yelled at each other to “sit down from across the floor.

-They both then confronted each other in the aisle.
-At least a dozen other members bench cleared from their sides.
+Lawmakers from either side of the aisle yelled at each other to “sit down,” a tense exchange that resulted in at least a dozen other members bench clearing from their sides.

-Rep. Al Lawson of Florida, Jamie Raskin of Maryland, and a senior Democratic staffer helped break up the confrontation.

 According to CNN’s Kristin Wilson, who was in the room, the situation diffused fairly quickly but tensions were high.